 The Drumbeats Trilogy

-The ebook version from Endeavour Media, with a different cover from the paperback edition, is here.
+The ebook version from Lume Books, with a different cover from the paperback edition, is here.

 It’s 1965 and feisty 18 year old Jess flees her strict religious background in England to find herself in Ghana, West Africa.
 She finds danger, civil war and unexpected romance, but why do the drumbeats disturb her dreams?

 ‘A brilliantly crafted book’ – Jo Lambert

 ‘Julia Ibbotson’s descriptions of Ghana instantly transport the reader there and one could often feel the searing heat of the country burning right off the pages off the book’ – Amazon Review

 ‘Nicely paced, enough romance , page turning – evocative of the 60’s for those of us that remember it!
 I look forward to the sequel, and then the romance can hopefully continue.’ – Amazon Review

 The original paperback edition is also still available from Amazon.

 The trilogy continues with Jess’s story in Walking in the Rain and Finding Jess.